Finding yourself alone when needing a good tennis practice session?

 Solo Training for the Big Day

-We’ve covered many reasons why it might be a good idea to get a ball machine as well as the best drills to get you going.
+We’ve covered many reasons why it might be a good idea to get a ball machine as well as some key drills to get you going.

-All that’s left to do is put in the time and effort to improve your skill to the best of your abilities.
+All that’s left to do is put in the time and effort.
 You’ve got this.

-Practice the drills we’ve outlined, and you’ll see massive improvements in a short amount of time.
+Practice the drills we’ve outlined, and you’ll see tremendous improvements in your confidence, fitness and overall performance.